 We periodically partner with regional MEPs, Innovation Hubs, Universities, and Co-Labs to develop custom programs and events for our membership.
 One of our charter partners, St.Louis Makes, will be rolling out a series of events that the coalition will be a premier partner.
 All partner events are listed in our events section below.

 The Midwest Manufacturing Business Coalition works with local and regional government entities to address major manufacturing needs, including issues of zoning, tax credits, incentives, and policies.
 We partner with key organizations including NIST to advocate for our members needs.

 The Midwest Manufacturing Business Conference is a 2-day regional event, designed to address the current and future business challenges of today's mid-market manufacturers.

 Built directly from manufacturer input, the conference is a concentrated series of sessions and interactive panels, designed to deliver immediate, actionable solutions to today’s challenges and future needs.
 Attendees will benefit from receiving real-world insights from field-tested manufacturing leaders and professionals, to improve business operations, competitiveness, market reach and strategic advantage today.

-JUNE WEBINAR - Friday, June 16th, TIME TBD - "Differentiation in a Commodity Market"
+JUNE WEBINAR - DATE/TIME TBD - "Differentiation in a Commodity Market"